 They also use the phrase “marketing” in conjunction with “PPC” in their page title and several times in the above-fold body copy – Google might see this entity as more closely connected to “PPC” than “advertising” which could have broader connotations.

 But it goes beyond those immediately visible elements too.
-Larry Kim has long been the public face of Wordstream and he’s a well-known speaker on the PPC circuit.
+Larry Kim, the founder and CEO of MobileMonkey and the founder of Wordstream, is a well-known speaker on the PPC circuit.
 So his reputation and social media authority on the topic is undoubtedly a factor in how authoritative Google perceives Wordstream to be.

 Outranking Wordstream for “PPC” would take a gargantuan effort.
 Google clearly prioritizes the sheer depth and width of their educational content on the subject.
 Importantly, it’s not just the volume, but how it’s connected and promoted.